mdklatt/serial-perl/doc/tutorial.rst

 Predefined Filters
 ------------------

-The library includes some filter classes, such as `FieldFilter`.
+The library includes some filter classes, such as ``FieldFilter``.

+..  code-block:: perl

     # Only accept records where the color field is crimson or cream.
     my @colors = ('crimson', 'cream');